GenericMappingTools/gmt/doc/rst/source/cookbook/postscript_fonts.rst

             MAP_DEGREE_SYMBOL degree

-After setting the encoding and the degree symbol, the configuration part for GMT is finished and you can proceed to create GMT-maps as usual.
+After setting the encoding and the degree symbol, the configuration part for GMT is finished and you can proceed to create GMT maps as usual.
 An example script is discussed in Example :ref:`example_31`.

 Embedding fonts in PostScript and PDF